 The scientific community considers the improper use of antimicrobials in farm animals among the causes of the insurgent bacterial resistance contributing to the wider pool of resistance at the animal/human interface with serious public health implications.
-The present study aims to describe the current perceptions regarding antimicrobial use (AMU) and resistance (AMR) and the prescribing behaviour of two different target groups: cattle and pig veterinary practitioners working in Italy.
-A semi-structured questionnaire was designed and administered using the Computer-Assisted Web Interviewing method.
+The present study aimed to describe the current perceptions regarding antimicrobial use and resistance and the prescribing behaviour of two different target groups: cattle and pig veterinary practitioners working in Italy.
+A semi-structured questionnaire was designed and administered using the Computer-Assisted Web Interviewing method to a panel of Italian veterinarians.
 Among the 789 participants who completed the questionnaire, 53.5% and 12.2% were cattle and pig veterinarians, respectively.
 Differences between the two groups emerged in their opinions concerning different topics.
-For example, 69.4% and 85.8% of cattle veterinarians claimed to 'somewhat or strongly agree' with the statements 'prescribing broad-spectrum antibiotics in rearing farms increases AMR' and 'the preventive use of antibiotics fosters the development of AMR', against the observed 59.4% and 69.8% of pig veterinarians (p = .050 and p = .000, respectively).
-Moreover, 26% of pig veterinarians claimed to 'somewhat or strongly agree' with the statement 'alternative methods currently available could be an efficient alternative to antimicrobial treatment', against 16.1% of cattle veterinarians (p = .022).
-At the same time, no differences between the two groups emerged regarding the danger inadequate AMU in animals poses on both animal and human health.
-From collected data, the need to provide appropriate training strategies with the aim of adopting a behaviour more consistent with the guidelines for prudent AMU in cattle and pig production systems has emerged.
+For example, 69.4% and 85.8% of cattle veterinarians claimed to "somewhat or strongly agree" with the statements "prescribing broad-spectrum antibiotics in breeding farms increases antimicrobial resistance (AMR)" and "the preventive use of antibiotics fosters the development of AMR", against the observed 59.4% and 69.8% of pig veterinarians.
+Moreover, 26% of pig veterinarians "somewhat or strongly agree" with the statement "alternative methods currently available could be an efficient alternative to antimicrobial treatment", against 16.1% of cattle veterinarians.
+At the same time, no differences between the two groups emerged regarding the danger inadequate antimicrobial usage in animals poses on both animal and human health.